eysidisi/Karthstone-Fartstone/README.md

 # Karthstone/Fartstone
-You can check Fartstone.jpeg for class diagram
+You can check out Fartstone.jpeg for class diagram